+- chronic pain

+- low mood, stress and other mental health issues

+- disease activity

+- disability

+- lack of physical activity

+- social isolation

-There are many reasons why people with RA experience chronic fatigue (fatigue that is constant or long term).
-Research indicates that it is mainly the effects of having RA that can contribute to fatigue - notably, pain, low mood/poor mental health, disease activity, disability, inactivity, social isolation and of course poor sleep.
-Poor quality, restless sleep is common in people with RA and you may find that painful joints cause you to wake up as you move during the night.
+- poor sleep.
+Poor quality, restless sleep is common in people with RA and you may find that

+painful joints cause you to wake up as you move during the night.
+People with RA can also be

+more prone to some sleep disorders, such as sleep apnea.